Díaz, Mets ink $102M, 5-year deal, record for MLB closer

 AP Baseball Writer

+NEW YORK (AP) — With a record contract on the table, a swift return to the New York Mets was music to Edwin Díaz’s ears.
-NEW YORK (AP) — All-Star closer Edwin Díaz and the New York Mets finalized their $102 million, five-year contract Wednesday — the largest for a reliever in baseball history.

-Díaz can opt out after three seasons, and the deal includes a team option for 2028.
+Díaz and the Mets completed their $102 million, five-year deal Wednesday — the largest for a reliever in baseball history.
+The star closer can opt out after three seasons, and the agreement includes a team option for 2028.

-The 28-year-old right-hander became a free agent Sunday following a sensational season with the Mets.
-Needing to rebuild most of their pitching staff, they started at the back end of the bullpen and quickly locked up Díaz with a record deal before other teams were permitted to negotiate with him.
+The 28-year-old Díaz became a free agent Sunday following a dominant season with the Mets.
+Needing to rebuild most of their pitching staff, they started at the back end of the bullpen and quickly locked up the right-hander before other teams were permitted to negotiate with him.

 “Edwin has every attribute we look for in a closer,” general manager Billy Eppler said in a news release.
 “He’s a tremendous competitor, has a burning desire to be the best and possesses the stuff to compete with any hitter in the league.
 We are thrilled he’ll be anchoring our bullpen moving forward.”

-Díaz went 3-1 with a 1.31 ERA and 32 saves in 61 appearances this season, making his second All-Star team.
-He had 118 strikeouts, whiffing more than 50% of the batters he faced as New York won 101 games — second-most in franchise history — and earned the top National League wild card for its first playoff berth in six years.
+Díaz went 3-1 with a 1.31 ERA and 32 saves in 35 chances this year, making his second All-Star team.
+He had 118 strikeouts in 62 innings over 61 appearances as New York won 101 games — second-most in club history — and earned the top National League wild card for its first playoff berth in six years.

+Harnessing his 100 mph-plus fastball and wipeout slider, Díaz became the third major league pitcher to face at least 200 batters and strike out more than half of them, joining closers Aroldis Chapman in 2014 and Craig Kimbrel in 2012.
+Díaz’s rate of 17.13 strikeouts per nine innings ranked second in big league history behind Chapman’s mark of 17.74 in 2014.

-Along the way, Díaz became a fan favorite at Citi Field with his rousing entrance to the song “Narco” by Blasterjaxx and Timmy Trumpet.
+Along the way, Díaz became a fan favorite at Citi Field with his rousing entrance to the popular tune “Narco” by Blasterjaxx and Timmy Trumpet.

 “Sound the trumpets!
 It’s official.
 Edwin Diaz deal is done,” Mets owner Steve Cohen tweeted Wednesday after Díaz passed his physical.

-The aggressive move by the Mets takes one of the top arms off the market before baseball’s free-agent frenzy even begins this offseason.
+The aggressive move by the Mets took one of the top arms off the market before baseball’s free-agent frenzy even begins this offseason.

+Díaz’s deal broke the previous high for a reliever, set when Chapman returned to the New York Yankees after the 2016 season for an $86 million, five-year agreement.
+Chapman voided the last two years and reached a $48 million, three-year contract that brought his earnings to $104 million over six seasons.

+Eppler said late in the season he told agent Joel Wolfe the team was interested in re-signing Díaz, and expressed that to the pitcher directly as players were leaving the clubhouse following the final game.

+The reliever served up a whopping 15 home runs in 58 innings during his first season with the Mets in 2019, going 2-7 with a 5.59 ERA and seven blown saves in 33 opportunities.
+He lost his job as closer down the stretch, and fans booed him relentlessly.

+Now, he’s set to be trumpeted at Citi Field and paid riches for years to come.

-New York also claimed Tayler Saucedo off waivers from Toronto.
+In addition to retaining Díaz, the Mets claimed Tayler Saucedo off waivers from Toronto on Wednesday.
 The 29-year-old left-hander had no record and a 13.50 ERA in four appearances with the Blue Jays this season.

+AP Sports Writer Mark Anderson in Las Vegas and AP Baseball Writer Ronald Blum contributed to this report.

 AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports